Building happier, healthier communities

 - Having a clear purpose that is supported by their values

-Their retail brand, Bendigo Bank, has more than 600 service outlets including more than 310 locally owned public companies operating under the Community Bank® brand.
+Their retail brand, Bendigo Bank, is in over 500 locations Australia-wide including more than 310 locally owned public companies operating under the Community Bank model.

 We recognise that it may be difficult for you to seek assistance.
 If you feel you're in a financially abusive situation, please do not hesitate to speak to any member of our staff.